 Booking link: Malibu Hotel

 Malibu Hotel is a more affordable option for a luxurious stay in Vung Tau City.
 All rooms and suites are well-equipped with state-of-the-art amenities, guaranteeing the most comfortable experience for customers.
-When the sun is setting down, enjoy a cool drink by their infinity pool and observe the charming Vung Tau city from above.
+When the sun sets, enjoy a cool drink by their infinity pool and observe the charming Vung Tau city from above.

 Petrosetco Hotel